orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *You can of course make a rock interesting by reprogramming it.
-But would you know what to look for if it has been?
+But would you know what to look for if it had been?
 After all, it's just a rock.*
 ***[], []***
 ***, 2096***